top of page

 iconmonstr-accessibility-circle-filled-240 (1).png

 This is a classroom-based skills course designed to prepare the prospective fireline supervisor to undertake safe and effective fire management operations.
 It is the second course in a series that collectively serves to develop fire behavior prediction knowledge and skills.
-Fire environment differences are discussed as necessary; instructor should stress local conditions.
+Fire environment differences are discussed as necessary; the instructor stress local conditions.

 Resilient Restoration Stewardship Program Backgrounds.png